 You can serve the freshly made garlic chives kimchi right away.
 But if you prefer fermented, transfer into a airtight container and let it ferment in a room temperature for 1-2 days.
 Then store in the fridge for another 2 days and your garlic chives kimchi should be ready to serve.

 There is nothing like smelling the freshly cooked rice.
 Scoop a bowlful of rice and serve with your kimchi and other Korean dishes.

-You will taste the country style rustic homemade Korean meal.
+You will taste a country style rustic homemade Korean meal.
 I enjoyed it and I hope you do, too.

 Kimchi making doesn’t have to be a huge ordeal and I hope you give this recipe a try if you find some fresh garlic chives.
-You will get a successful result even if you are a novice in kimchi making and the reward will follow.
+You will get a successful result even if you are a novice in kimchi making.
+The satisfying reward will follow you.

 - In a small pot, add water and dried anchovies, bring to gentle boil and simmer for 5-7 minutes.
 Reserve 1/2 cup of stock and discard the rest.

 - Combine onion, garlic, ginger and the anchovy stock in a blender and process until smooth.

 - In a large mixing bowl, combine the puree above, chili flakes, salted shrimps, 2 tablespoons anchovy sauce (or fish sauce), and sugar.
 Mix well.